czarandy/czarandy.github.io/_stories/2004-specters-spark.md

 "Listen, my brothers!
 I have come to reveal the truth to all of you.
 Do not show me scorn before I have had a chance to prove myself.
 Watch," he paused to consider what he would do, "watch me turn the water you are drinking into wine!"

 It was hardly original, but then there were no sick to heal, no sea to part, and no demons to cast out.
 So he settled for something he could do, under the circumstances.
-He only hoped that the miracle would work---he'd never known exactly how it was they were done.
+He only hoped that the miracle would work—he'd never known exactly how it was they were done.
 He now stood silently, waiting to see what reaction he had produced.

 At first, the only discernable look on the faces of the villagers was bemusement.
 They had never seen a spectacle quite like this, and verily none of them, save perhaps the guard, understood its importance.
 Then one of them chanced to look at the cup he was drinking from.